slushman/slushman-astro/src/pages/post/guide-using-wordpress-plugin-boilerplate.md

 ---
 layout: layout:Post
-date: "2017-05-21"
+pubDate: "2017-05-21"
 title: "A Guide to Using the WordPress Plugin Boilerplate"
 category: ["WordPress Plugin Boilerplate"]
-heroAccount: 'memoryonsounds'
+heroAccount: "memoryonsounds"
-heroPhotographer: 'Kai Oberhäuser'
+heroPhotographer: "Kai Oberhäuser"
 description: "In this 6-part series, learn about the WordPress Plugin Boilerplate and how it's the last tool you'll need to build amazing WordPress plugins."
 slug: guide-using-wordpress-plugin-boilerplate
 relatedPosts:
   - why-use-the-boilerplate
   - the-structure-of-the-wordpress-plugin-boilerplate
   - understanding-loader-class
   - using-plugin-generator
   - editing-the-readme
 ---

 For several years now, I've been building plugins using the [WordPress Plugin Boilerplate](https://wppb.io/) project.
 In 2015, I gave a [WordCamp talk](/presentations/using-wp-plugin-boilerplate) about how to use it.
 Over the past few years, I've answered questions about how to build plugins with the boilerplate.
 Since there is no official documentation, I hope these posts serve as some unofficial documentation.
 I covered most of this introductory material in my WordCamp talk.
 However, I'm planning more detailed posts, additional code examples, and topics I didn't cover in the presentation.
 I'll also offer some shortcuts and potential improvements, in case you want to fork the boilerplate.